A messy digital life leaves your money, identity, and personal information vulnerable to bad actors.

 3. Check app permissions

-Review the privacy and security settings on accounts you use.
-Be wary of apps or services that have access to information that is not required or relevant for the services they are offering, such as your location, contacts, and photos.
+Review privacy and security settings on all accounts you use.
+Consider shutting down accounts on any app you don’t use.
+Check to see if your apps and services have access to information that is not required or relevant for the services they are offering, such as your location, contacts, and photos.

 Get started: